dip-proto/fastly.js/docs/api/vcl-compiler.md

 #### `compile(): VCLSubroutines`

-Walks the program, registering every ACL, director, penalty box, and rate counter declared at the top level on a fresh internal context, then compiles each `sub` block into an executable function.
+Walks the program, registering every ACL, director, penalty box, rate counter, table, and backend declared at the top level on a fresh internal context, then compiles each `sub` block into an executable function.
 Returns a `VCLSubroutines` map keyed by subroutine name.

 The compiler does not throw for unknown identifiers at compile time — VCL is dynamically typed, so the runtime resolves names against the live `VCLContext` when each subroutine actually runs.
-Lexer and parser errors *do* surface as exceptions during `parseVCL` / `loadVCLContent`.
+It *does* throw for a few structural problems, matching Fastly's load-time checks: a `goto` whose label is missing or appears before the goto (jumps are forward-only), and a subroutine call graph that exceeds Fastly's inlined-size limit (`VCLLimitExceededError` from `src/vcl-limits.ts`).
+Lexer and parser errors surface as exceptions during `parseVCL` / `loadVCLContent`.

 ## VCLSubroutines